ansistrano/deploy/README.md

   service: name=httpd state=restarted
 ```

-You can specify a custom folder to your custom tasks using the `custom_tasks_path`.
+You can specify a custom folder to your custom tasks using the `ansistrano_custom_tasks_path`.

 Deploying
 ---------